-Walk into any medical practice with a waiting room and you will see patients of all ages looking down at their digital devices.
-So now that more than a decade has passed since handheld devices have become an appendage to our hands, what have we learned?
+For now, E-learning is the standard so we can expect some long hours on digital devices.
+Now that more than a decade has passed since handheld devices have become an appendage to our hands, what have we learned?

-This week, JAMA (Journal of the American Medical Association) Pediatrics released findings of a new study that shows that screen time for kids under two years of age has increased from 1 hour a day in 1997 to 3+ hours a day in 2014.
+In 2019, the Journal of the American Medical Association Pediatrics released findings of a new study that shows that screen time for kids under two years of age has increased from 1 hour a day in 1997 to 3+ hours a day in 2014.
 How is this significant?
 Pediatricians recommend zero screen time for children under 18 months.
 There is still much to learn but what we are sure of is that screen time changes the structure and function of the brain.

 Optometrists and Ophthalmologists – physicians who specialize in eye care – are seeing a marked increase in children with dry eye and eye strain from too much screen time.
 It’s a fact that there is a world-wide epidemic of myopia, also known as nearsightedness.
 Since 1971, the incidence of nearsightedness in the US nearly doubled, to 42 percent.
 In Asia, up to 90 percent of teenagers and adults are nearsighted.
 So what can we do?

 Here are 10 tips to help protect your child’s eyes from computer eyestrain: